Classic Albums - Pyromania

 7. "Rock of Ages"

 "Rock of Ages" is an anthem that combines catchy melodies with powerful guitar riffs.
-The song is primarily in G major, and the guitar work is characterized by the use of power chords and galloping rhythms to create a driving, anthemic feel.
+The song is primarily in G major, and the guitar work is characterised by the use of power chords and galloping rhythms to create a driving, anthemic feel.
 The solo section features dual guitar harmonies and bluesy bends, highlighting the collaborative dynamic between Clark and Collen.

 8. "Comin' Under Fire"